ilios/user-guide/dashboard/my-profile.md

 These options are available ...

-* System - initial setting - uses device preferences set by the user
+* **System** - initial setting - uses device preferences set by the user
-* Light - always keeps Ilios in usual "light" mode - overrides device preferences set by the user
+* **Light** - always keeps Ilios in usual "light" mode any time day or night - overrides device preferences set by the user
-* Dark - sets Ilios to display in "dark" mode - overrides device preferences set by the user.
+* **Dark** - sets Ilios to display in "dark" mode any time of day or night - overrides device preferences set by the user.

 ### Languages